 If you’re suffering from any one of the aforementioned symptoms, it’s possible that you may be suffering from dermatomyositis and require treatment.
-Call Dr. Baker today at (310) 274-7770 to schedule a consultation and to determine a treatment plan for your condition.
+Call Dr. Baker today at (310) 274-7770 to schedule a consultation at her Beverly Hills office and to determine a treatment plan for your condition.

 Cause of Dermatomyositis

 Frequently Asked Questions

 Q: Are there any home remedies I can perform to lessen the severity of my dermatomyositis symptoms?